khalidabuhakmeh/hugo-theme-learn/exampleSite/content/basics/installation/_index.en.md

 By default all chapters and pages are created as draft.
 If you want to render these pages, remove the property `draft: true` from the metadata.

+Note: This may not work if you have an existing `default.md` in your new hugo site's `archetypes` directory.
+To use this theme's archetypes, first delete the `default.md` found under `/archetypes`.

 ## Create your first content pages

 Then, create content pages inside the previous chapter.
 Here are two ways to create content in the chapter :